Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Introduction

-Continuous invariances are not the only invariances included in many dynamical systems.
-Discrete symmetry groups, $\bb{G}$, such as the reflectional symmetry in a cylinder wake, $\bb{R}:(u,v)(x,y)\rightarrow (u,-v)(x,-y)$, can play a role as well and are more difficult to remove from the system due to their discontinuous nature.
-Invariant polynomial bases can be constructed, but these have to be tailored to each problem, and in many cases no such bases have been found as of now \citep{budanur2015exact}.
+Discrete symmetry groups, $\bb{G}$, such as the reflectional symmetry in a cylinder wake, $\bb{R}:(u,v)(x,y)\rightarrow (u,-v)(x,-y)$, are of importance as well.
+Invariant polynomial bases can be constructed to unify different discrete symmetries while keeping the dynamics smooth, but these have to be tailored to each problem, and in many cases no such bases have been found as of now \citep{budanur2015exact}, \cite{Budanur2016}.
+If one disregards the smoothness of dynamics in preference of remaining in the space of physical observables, one can try to find a fundamental domain to map the states to, however, such fundamental domains can be hard to find and carry with them an inherent human bias, since there is infinitely many possible fundamental domains.

-In this work we propose a novel machine learning method, called symmetry-aware principal component analysis (s-PCA), in order to efficiently reduce the complexity of dynamical systems, exhibiting globally discrete or continuous invariant solutions.
-A conceptual visualization of this procedure is illustrated in \cref{fig:AE}.
+In this work we propose a machine learning method, called symmetry-aware principal component analysis (s-PCA), in order to efficiently reduce the complexity of dynamical systems, exhibiting discrete or continuous invariant solutions.
+Discrete symmetries are removed by siamese branches, i.e. multiple autoencoders in parallel.
+This method is closely related to the one presented by \cite{mehr2018}, however, differs in the fact that we do not combine our branches in the latent space.
+Hence, our method discovers a fundamental domain to which all states are mapped without user bias.
+To remove continuous symmetries we employ spatial transformer networks \cite{jaderberg2015}, which discover a single shift parameter for the translated direction.
+Since translations are linear transformations, we apply linear spatial transformer networks.
+These then find an optimal slicing template without human intervention.

-Our network differs from a conventional AE, in that we apply two transformations and their inverse before encoding and after decoding a sample, respectively.